-The raging controversy in Wisconsin over eliminating collective bargaining “rights” for government employees cast a bright and harsh light on public-sector unions.
-Some commentators have distinguished public-sector unions from private-sector unions, but the vested interests of the two are much the same.
+The controversy in Wisconsin over eliminating collective bargaining “rights” for government employees a few years ago cast a bright and harsh light on public-sector unions.
+Some commentators distinguished public-sector unions from private-sector unions, but the vested interests of the two are much the same.
 Both are expressions of what might be called “the modern union,” which came to dominate the American labor movement through New Deal legislation in the 1930s.
 Differences between the two forms of union should be acknowledged, however.

 There is no question that the tax funding of public-sector unions creates important distinctions from those in the private sector.
 For one thing, private-sector unions negotiate in the context of limited money; if they demand too much the company cannot compete against rivals and union members could find themselves unemployed.
 By contrast public-sector unions have no similarly clear limit on available money and government has no competitor.
 Thus public-sector unions are among the loudest voices for increased taxation and big government to sustain their wages and benefits.